YungSang/node-zmq/README.md

 ## Examples

-All examples follow [the ØMQ Guide][zduide].
+All examples follow [the ØMQ Guide][zguide] .
 Please refer to the guide.

 ## Licensing